FrazTheWizard/TheCProgrammingLanguage/exercises/exercise1-19.md

 ## Process
 Pretty straight forward exercise.

+As the exercise didn't state to pass the length of the string, I made a way to find the length internal to the reverse function

 Basic process I used was first find the end of the string.
 Then use two counters from beginning and end, swapping each character until they meet in the middle.

 Also I think it's obvious, but I'm not swapping the `'\n'` and `'\0'` characters, because that seems impractical